codeRIT/hackathon-manager/docs/api-setup.md

 In order to make requests in either Postman or Paw, you need to setup _OAuth 2 authorization_, as in HackathonManager, each request needs to be authorized first.
 This guide discusses how to enable OAuth 2 for these apps.

-This guide assumes you have already setup an admin account on a local HackathonManager instance.
+This guide assumes you have already setup an account with Director status on a local HackathonManager instance.
 For more details on this, see the [main README](https://github.com/codeRIT/hackathon-manager#local-development).

 > To make API requests on a live/remote instance, simply replace `localhost` in all following commands with your HackathonManager's URL.